How to Sleep With a Cough or a Cold

 Some studies have found that higher humidity levels are more favorable for clearing the nasal passages, though other studies have found a lack of evidence on whether using a humidifier affects nasal symptoms.

 If your bedroom is excessively dry, you may want to consider investing in a humidifier to keep humidity levels between the recommended 30% to 50% .
-Keeping humidity levels above 40% also makes the influenza virus less infectious , which may help protect others in your household.
+Keeping humidity levels above 40% also may make the influenza virus less infectious , which may help protect others in your household.
 That said, a house that is too humid can also aggravate airway symptoms for some people, so it is best to stay within the recommended limits.
 It is important to clean a humidifier regularly and only use distilled water.

 Why Do I Cough More at Night When I’m Sick?